-Vertical barrier walls, such as slurry walls, would not be applied alone at the Site due to the potential for groundwater rise to the surface and flow of impacted groundwater around the ends of walls.
-Impermeable barrier walls could be used to enhance the subsurface hydraulics for other treatments, for example, as impermeable sections between pumping zones, or impermeable sections between reactive gates in a funnel-and-gate PRB wall.
+A barrier wall keyed into the low permeability Demopolis Chalk (Unit 3) will be installed as part of pond closure.
+The vertical barrier walls could be used to enhance the subsurface hydraulics for other treatments, for example, as impermeable sections between pumping zones, or impermeable sections between reactive gates in a funnel-and-gate PRB wall.

 Subsurface vertical barrier walls are a widely used and accepted technology, with relatively high performance and reliability.
-Implementation at the Site could be moderately difficult due to the depth of the wall.
+Implementation should not be difficult, as barrier walls are routinely constructed to the depths required at the Site.
 Potential impacts of the remedy include alteration of subsurface hydraulics (flow).

-Due to the depth of the wall, time to implement the remedy (construct the wall) could be 1 to 2 years, and time to achieve GWPS would be the same length of time as the companion technology (i.e., hydraulic containment or PRBs).
+Time to implement the remedy (construct the wall) could be 1 to 2 years, and time to achieve groundwater protection standards would be the same length of time as the companion technology (i.e., hydraulic containment or PRBs).

-3.3.6 Geochemical Manipulation (In Situ Injection)
+3.3.6 Geochemical Manipulation

-Geochemical manipulation (injection) is an emerging technology for inorganic constituents.
-The permanence of geochemical manipulation has not yet been demonstrated, due to its short history of application; therefore, performance is not considered high at present.
+Geochemical manipulation via injection is an emerging technology for inorganic constituents.
+The permanence of geochemical manipulation has not yet been demonstrated, due to its short history of application; therefore, performance is not considered high at the present time.
 Similarly, reliability is considered medium or moderate because Site geochemical conditions should not change beyond the tolerance of the treatment.
 The most effective use of this technology at the Site is probably for smaller isolated areas, where performance can be readily monitored and re-treatment applied if needed.